About the Journal

 Current Issue

 On behalf of the Journal’s Editorial Board, I would like to thank our authors, reviewers, editors and translators for their contribution to this issue.
-Great help in translation and editing of texts in English were given by Dr. Zarine Dzhandosova (Saint-Petersburg State University) and Dr. Dinara Saykeneva.
-Special appreciation goes to Maral Satenova, who acted as special editor of the issue, corresponded with the authors and edited the texts.
+Great help in translation and editing of texts in English were given by Dr. Zarine Dzhandosova (Saint-Petersburg State University).

 View All Issues